NyarchLinux/NyarchLinux/Gnome/BUILDING.md

 - You may also like to add some of the package's configurations to ./etc
 ## Editing default desktop configuration
 Any file in `./etc/skel/` will be put in user's home.
 There you can store dotfiles related to a specific desktop configuration.
+## Running commands in the airootfs
+You can run commands in the airootfs before the ISO is built editingh the `customize_airootfs.sh` file.